Business Done Properly

 All our packaging is now only sourced from the UK and Europe, despite cheaper sources being available from countries further away.
 This supports our drive to become carbon neutral.

 We are mindful that cocoa can only be grown in the equatorial belt and consequently we have a responsibility to ensure our collective carbon footprint is measured, monitored and improved.
-We are carrying out a footprint assessment of our own business to work out where we can make the most impact.
+We have carried out a footprint assessment of our own business to work out where we can make the most impact.
 None of this is a quick or cheap exercise but as we grow, we are determined that our carbon footprint will not grow with us, so we are doing everything we can to measure and plan at this stage.

 While we are taking steps to reduce our own carbon footprint, we are now challenging our suppliers to be more transparent with their current footprint and set targets for ongoing improvements.